 Hey Faby,

 That’s strange.
 The script worked fine for many WP users.
-If it’s not working for you for some reason, you can try a WordPress mentioned.
+If it’s not working for you for some reason, you can try one of the WordPress plugins mentioned.

 Thanks for stopping by!